Tristan296/Universal-MacAssistant/README.md

 ```

 ## Usage
+1. Download Repository folder or git clone https://github.com/Tristan296/IntelliVoiceAI.git
+2. Open terminal and run `python3 main.py`
+3. Choose from the available prompts or talk to ChatGPT

 ## Contribution
 Feel free to fork this project, make some changes, and submit a pull request.
 All contributions are welcome!